Choose the Right Doors for a Glass Wall System

 1.Aligned Values

-MetroWall products feature Hazardous Product Declaration data including chemical inventory information to meet Option 1 (Material Ingredient Reporting) of the MR Credit program.
+We specialise in products purpose-made to align with the sustainability demands an ambitious architect expects from a partner.
+MetroWall products feature Health Product Declaration (HPD) data including chemical inventory information to meet Option 1 (Material Ingredient Reporting) of the MR Credit program.
+Plus, we’re verified for LEED documentation meaning every MetroWall product contributes to a building’s LEED certification.

 2. Continuous Improvement

+Because we want to actively help architects achieve their sustainability goals, we work to stay one step ahead of the latest product standards and programs.
+That’s why MetroWall aligns with the latest LEED versions including a 100 mile radius maximum for regional materials.
 We’ve reviewed and improved our materials with sustainability in mind, we’re working to have our products added to the mindful MATERIALS library and we’ll keep looking for ways to enhance our product sustainability.

 3. Sustainability Data & Support

 Every MetroWall colleague is a subject specialist and experienced in supporting architecture professionals with the information they need…fast.
+We pride ourselves in expert service and a quick turnaround response to technical and sustainability enquiries.

 Why MetroWall?